alextes/knowledge/ask-ljharb-anything.md

 * Should you globally install tools you want in your PATH?
 (1)
 * Can you add project local binaries to your PATH automatically?
 (1)
 * How can I get private npm packages without paying the 7 bucks a month?
 (1)
+* When should you split your code into multiple modules?
+(0)
+* Should you favor small modules over bigger libraries?
+(0)